 The Individual should do this within 5 working days of receipt of the letter confirming the outcome of the grievance hearing.
-Mr Wake will nominate one other Trustee (who has not so far been involved) to join him in holding an appeal hearing.
+Mr Doherty will nominate one other Trustee (who has not so far been involved) to join him in holding an appeal hearing.
 Again the individual will have the right to be accompanied by a companion of their choosing.
 After the appeal hearing the Individual will be given a written response within 5 working days.

 The Trust is committed to ensuring that all grievances are fully investigated.
 Before a decision can be reached, it may be necessary to carry out interviews with third parties such as witnesses, colleagues and other stakeholders, as well as analysing written records and information.